Plutora Blog - Test Case Management

 Software testing in the enterprise is becoming increasingly complex as organizations continue to accelerate the pace of delivery.

 Of course, you can use spreadsheets or legacy tools, but you’ll undoubtedly have challenges at some point.

 Even if you somehow manage to meet all the deadlines, team members will still have some dependencies that will impede progress.

-The best way to handle enterprise testing is to use a platform that was built to manage enterprise testing in today’s Agile and DevOps environment.
+The best way to handle enterprise testing is to use a product that was built to manage enterprise testing in today’s Agile and DevOps environment.

-An enterprise testing platform will not only reduce your risk, but also accelerate testing, not to mention that it improves quality and compliance.
+An enterprise testing solution will not only reduce your risk, but also accelerate testing, not to mention that it improves quality and compliance.